gocd/docs.go.cd/gocd_on_kubernetes/gocd_helm_chart/configure_cluster.md

 # Configuring your Kubernetes Cluster

-Now that you have your Kubernetes cluster [set up and running](prerequisites.md), you’ll need to make these configuration changes before you can begin the installation of GoCD.
+Now that you have your Kubernetes cluster [set up and running](prerequisites.md), you’ll need to make the following configuration changes.

-## Enable Ingress

-The GoCD server is a web application.
-The GoCD Kubernetes application is exposed to the internet via an Ingress controller.
+**1. Enable Ingress** - To expose the GoCD Kubernetes application to the internet, you will need an [Ingress controller](https://kubernetes.io/docs/concepts/services-networking/ingress/#ingress-controllers).

+**2. Configure Service Account** - A [service account](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/) is how Kubernetes manages roles and permissions.
+The default Kubernetes service account requires to be associated with the cluster-admin role to be able to install the GoCD application.

+This configuration will be specific to your target Kubernetes environment.

+## Option 1: Configure minikube

-### Enable Ingress for Minikube
+#### Enable Ingress

 You can enable Ingress on minikube with this command